How I failed machine learning in medical imaging -- shortcomings and recommendations: Data, an imperfect window on the clinic

 \subsection{Let us build awareness of data limitations}

-We need to critically think about our choice of datasets if we want to address these problems.
-This can mean evaluating our dataset choice on a project level, i.e. which datasets to select for a paper or a challenge, or on a higher level, i.e. which datasets we work on as a community.
+Addressing such problems arising from the data requires critical thinking about the choice of datasets, at the project level, i.e. which datasets to select for a study or a challenge, and at a broader level, i.e. which datasets we work on as a community.

-On a project level, the choice of the dataset will influence the models trained on the data, and the conclusions we can draw from the results.
-An important step is using datasets from multiple sources, or creating robust datasets from the start~\citep{willemink2020preparing} but this may not always be possible.
-However, existing datasets can still be critically evaluated for the presence of dataset shift~\citep{rabanser2018failing}, hidden subgroups (not reflected in the meta-data)~\citep{oakden2020hidden}, mislabeled instances~\citep{radsch2020radiologist} or other biases~\citep{suresh2019framework}.
-A checklist for structurally evaluating computer vision datasets for such problems is presented in \citep{zendel2017good}.
-When problems are discovered, it might be worth investing time into relabeling a subset of the data \citep{beyer2020done}.
+At the project level, the choice of the dataset will influence the models trained on the data, and the conclusions we can draw from the results.
+An important step is using datasets from multiple sources, or creating robust datasets from the start when feasible~\citep{willemink2020preparing}.
+However, existing datasets can still be critically evaluated for dataset bias~\citep{rabanser2018failing}, hidden subgroups of patients~\citep{oakden2020hidden}, mislabeled instances~\citep{radsch2020radiologist}.
+A checklist for such evaluation on computer vision datasets is presented in \cite{zendel2017good}.
+When problems are discovered, relabeling a subset of the data can be a worthwhile investment \citep{beyer2020done}.

-On a higher level, we should strive to be aware of the limitations of datasets as a community.
-When creating a new dataset or challenge, it is advisable to document the dataset with its characteristics, and thus possible model limitations.
-Possibilities include data sheets~\citep{datasheets2018}, which describe the data collection procedure, and model cards~\citep{mitchell2019model}, which describe the choices made to train a model (including the data).
+At the community level, we should foster understanding of datasets limitations.
+Good documentation of datasets should describe their characteristics and data collection~\citep{datasheets2018}.
+Distributed models should detail their limitations and the choices made to train them (including the data)~\citep{mitchell2019model}.

-Meta-analyses which look at how dataset use in different areas evolves, are another way to reflect on what we are focusing on as a field overall.
-For example, a survey of crowdsourcing in medical imaging~\citep{orting2019survey} shows a different distribution of applications than surveys focusing on machine learning methods~\citep{litjens2017survey,cheplygina2019not}, which could point at under-addressed problems.
-Similarly, we could compare more clinically oriented venues to more technical venues, and so forth.
+Meta-analyses which look at evolution of dataset use in different areas are another way to reflect on current research efforts.
+For example, a survey of crowdsourcing in medical imaging~\citep{orting2019survey} shows a different distribution of applications than surveys focusing on machine learning~\citep{litjens2017survey,cheplygina2019not}.
+Contrasting more clinically-oriented venues to more technical venues can reveal opportunities for machine learning research.

-\gv{I think that there are solutions to measuring the robustness of an algorithm in the absence of a given bias, for instance \citep{chyzhyk2018controlling} (self-citation warning). \textbf{Assigned to Gaël}}